 Last July I was interviewed by Carol Tice of the Freelance Writers Den about my main freelance specialty — writing college textbook supplements and other educational materials — and also about my best productivity techniques for writers.

 I wrote back then that I’d eventually provide you with the audio interview, and now I’m fulfilling that promise.
-Click below to listen on your computer or download it as an mp3 for later listening.
+Click to listen on your computer or download it as an mp3 for later listening.

 What Carol and I Discuss…